glennmatlin/FIFE_manuscript/wopr/main.typ

 I could go into way more detail but that would turn into a series of very repetitive narratives about who/what/when/where/how.
 I could also go into other vectors that target the wargame system and other information about the wargame, results, analysis, etc.--but that's just "regular" cybersecurity stuff.

-=== concerns about international diplomacy (isaac)
+=== International Diplomacy (isaac)
-- shift from military -> diplomacy
+- why international diplomacy?
+  - commplex and highly creative
+  - expressive creativity at similar scale as procedural
+  - wide applicability
+  - high stakes
+  - RISK
--
+  - HAI

+// International diplomacy are high value.

+While military simulation are commonly done due to lower creativity on agent and/or adjudicator, diplomatic simulation are often highly social based and therefore require high creativity typically on both agent and adjudicator.
+In addition, diplomatic simulation are highly creative both procedurally and expressively because of its focus on language while in other creative simulations, the high expressive creativity are throttled by low procedural creativity (e.g. military war games and certain business simulations with limited action space).
+In diplomatic simulations, procedural creativity matches expressive creativity on the action space.
+Strongly similar to business and organizational simulations, diplomatic simulations are highly.

 === business/organization wargames (glenn and rohan)

 === social deception, persuasion, and deduction (ryan and evan) points to discuss:
--LLMs need to be able to understand competing narratives and frameworks and how it can utilize current narratives/info streams to achieve its goals.
+- LLMs need to be able to understand competing narratives and frameworks and how it can utilize current narratives/info streams to achieve its goals
--Current studies show that LLMs are good at constructing viable narratives but currently suffer from harnessing a consistent strategy (Digital Player, Strategic Behavior of Large Language Models, AMONGAGENTS)
+- Current studies show that LLMs are good at constructing viable narratives but currently suffer from harnessing a consistent strategy (Digital Player, Strategic Behavior of Large Language Models, AMONGAGENTS)
-- In the real world, especially one embraced in conflict, competing narratives and information warfare run rampant, an LLM must be able to discern deception from adversaries, persuasion from over-zealous friendly newssources, and be able to create a ground truth deduction that accruately reflects the real world instead of confirming biases.
+- In the real world, especially one embraced in conflict, competing narratives and information warfare run rampant, an LLM must be able to discern deception from adversaries, persuasion from over-zealous friendly newssources, and be able to create a ground truth deduction that accruately reflects the real world instead of confirming biases
--Current academic research proposes human intervention in these models in order to prevent issues with reliability, biases, and provide oversight (Reducing the Risks of Artificial Intelligence)
+- Current academic research proposes human intervention in these models in order to prevent issues with reliability, biases, and provide oversight (Reducing the Risks of Artificial Intelligence)
--While open-ended scenarios such as warfare or negotiations are not solely based on the principals of social deduction, future LLMs would be wise to incorporate findings from this area of research as a way of hardening AI to adversarial attacks, either from data poisoning, jailbreaking, or even biased overconfidence (Game theory approahch to identifying Deception in Large Language Models, When Two LLMs Debate, Reducing the Risks of Artificial Intelligence,Both Think They'll Win)
+- While open-ended scenarios such as warfare or negotiations are not solely based on the principals of social deduction, future LLMs would be wise to incorporate findings from this area of research as a way of hardening AI to adversarial attacks, either from data poisoning, jailbreaking, or even biased overconfidence (Game theory approahch to identifying Deception in Large Language Models, When Two LLMs Debate, Reducing the Risks of Artificial Intelligence,Both Think They'll Win)
+=== business, economics, and financial implications (rehan and soham)

 = Methodology
 We conducted a structured literature review following Kitchenham’s SLR phases and PRISMA reporting guidance.
 We searched Google Scholar, ArXiv, and Semantic Scholar using three Boolean queries, deduplicated by DOI, and screened title/abstract before full-text review.
 Our final set of #num_papers papers was extracted into a CSV for quantitative counts and qualitative theme coding